 With its jagged coastline and random islets to explore, Orcas Island is a kayaker’s paradise.
 While paddling, search the water for seals and orcas that can often be found visiting the area.

-But if you aren’t an aquaphilia (lover of water sports), there is still plenty to keep you busy on the island itself.
+But if you aren’t a water sports enthusiast, there is still plenty to keep you busy on the island itself.
 Head off to see the scenic views of the coast or visit one of the orchards or wineries.

 Things to do on Orcas Island